The costumes in Mean Girls run the gamut from high-end boutique to hand-me-down plaid, animal feather chic to quotable tees.

 And what about these patches?
 All of them were found online by Barnes' team and needed to be focused not just on Africa, but animals too.
 "The family would have traveled around the country and observed different kinds of animals and cultures and how do local communities interact with animals," said Barnes.
 "In the way that old ladies go to Europe and collect spoons, Cady is a kid who collects these patches."

-Damien’s look might seem more simple but there's the same amount of thought behind it.
+Damian’s look might seem more simple but there's the same amount of thought behind it.
 When Grey Henson takes the stage singing "A Cautionary Tale," audiences might notice a familiar face on his T-shirt: RuPaul's Drag Race contestant Alyssa Edwards, complete with her iconic phrase "BEAST."

-"I thought, 'Well, we can be bold here," Barnes said.
-"We can choose things without the fear that they're going to become ostracized or bullied, because the two of them obviously stand up for themselves' and I thought [the T-shirt] helped tell that story."
+"I thought, 'Well, we can be bold here," Barnes said. "'We can choose things without the fear that they're going to become ostracized or bullied, because the two of them obviously stand up for themselves' and I thought [the T-shirt] helped tell that story."

-While Barnes tried to stay away from recreating any looks in the movie, he did let one iconic look slip in: Damien’s sweatshirt and sunglasses costume from the gym scene, right down to the same color blue.
+While Barnes tried to stay away from recreating any looks in the movie, he did let one iconic look slip in: Damian’s sweatshirt and sunglasses costume from the gym scene, right down to the same color blue.

-The Plastics Are Flush with Cash
+The Plastics Are Flush With Cash

 And what of the Plastics?
 Their costumes exude money in their detail and fabrics, which makes sense given that Barnes believes Regina George and Gretchen Wieners are likely the richest families at North Shore High.